gscalzo/gscalzo.github.io/content/blog/weekend-ios-ai-blog-analyzer.md

 - Add a “spice level” score: AI‑adjacent, AI‑heavy, AI‑marketing.
 - Generate short summaries for each AI‑related post so I can scan themes quickly before deciding what deserves a deep read.

-For now, I have a small, living map of AI conversations in the iOS community—and, more importantly, one more tiny brick laid on that long road from mobile to AI‑product work.
+For now, I have a small, living map of AI conversations in the iOS community-and, more importantly, one more tiny brick laid on that long road from mobile to AI‑product work.